rheal3/IslandBikeRentals/README.md

 - View Part A project management [HERE](https://github.com/rheal3/IslandBikeRentals/wiki/Part-A-Project-Management)
 - View Part B project management [HERE](https://github.com/rheal3/IslandBikeRentals/wiki/Part-B-Project-Management)

+## Testing
+- See more about testing [HERE](https://github.com/rheal3/IslandBikeRentals/wiki/Testing)

 ## Use This For You
 If you would like to set this up on your own machine and personalize it to your business you can follow the instructions [HERE](https://github.com/rheal3/IslandBikeRentals/wiki/Set-Up)